Criminal Justice Basic Abilities Testing Services (CJBAT)

-Where is test given?
+Where is the test given?

-How long is test good for?
+How long are test results valid?

 The scores from tests given June of 2008 and forward will be good for four (4) years.